Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 ```

 ## [Minimizing Coins](https://cses.fi/problemset/task/1634)
-For every sum x the answear is the minimum of one(the current coin that we add) plus the answear for x minus the current coin.
+For every sum x the answer is the minimum of one(the current coin that we add) plus the answer for x minus the current coin.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;